JordanAlbayrak/PetaWars-The-Game/README.md

 # PetaWars-The-Game
 This is my final project for a game development class.
-Peta Wars, made with two of my class mates(Tristan, Iana).
+Peta Wars, made with two of my class mates(Tristan Lafleur(Trim0500) and Iana(Iana Shapovalova).

 To run the game simply install this as a zip and unzip to then run the PETA Wars.exe file.